 We use mathematics and computation to study questions in evolutionary biology and ecology.
-Research in the group is concerned primarily with the origin and maintenance of genetic variation within populations.
-Related interests include the evolution of robustness and adaptability, the evolutionary ecology of viral populations, somatic evolution, stochastic population dynamics, and the evolution of social norms.
+Research in the group is concerned primarily with adaptation in populations.
+Related interests include the evolution of robustness and adaptability, the evolutionary ecology of viral populations, the nature of genetic drift, the dynamics of protein translation, and the evolution of social norms.

 Evolutionary population genetics